manabie-com/manabie-com.github.io/content/posts/unleash-self-host/index.md

 - Deploying Unleash in a local Kubernetes cluster (using Minikube)
 - Creating a simple feature toggle and use `curl` to retrieve it
 - Deploying Unleash with the proxy enabled

+With that, our developers can install Unleash locally and start using it.